• Skip to primary navigation

 Friction

-We found the descent was much slower with our rough string than smooth wire.
+We found the descent was much slower with our rough string than with smooth wire.
 This is because the string is rough, meaning there is more friction to slow the bear down.
 In the same way, our harness with just the pipe cleaner made for a slower descent than the pipe cleaner and straw.
-The straw is much smoother and so reduces the friction, speeding the bear up.
+The straw is much smoother, and so reduces the friction, speeding the bear up.

 Teddy zip line experiment - fun science experiment for kids